-Visitors to HDFA project sites are also required to comply with HDFA's Child Protection Policy.
+Visitors to HDFA project sites are also required to comply with HDFA's Vulnerable Person Protection Policy.

-Visitors' interactions with children must be supervised at all times and not under any circumstances be alone with a child at a project site.
+Particularly, visitors' interactions with children must be supervised at all times and not under any circumstances be alone with a child at a project site.